The positive long-term outlook for petrochemicals

 - Greater push from consumers and bulk end users for plastic recycling.
-Plastic recycling is expected to double by 2040 from current levels – including chemical, mechanical and bio recycling depending on the type of plastic waste/collection logistics.
+Plastic recycling is expected to double by 2040 from current levels – including chemical, mechanical, and bio recycling depending on the type of plastic waste/collection logistics.

-- Regulations related to single use plastics, greenhouse gas emissions, etc.
+- Regulations related to single-use plastics, greenhouse gas emissions, etc.

-- Net zero approaches inline with Paris Agreement (IPCC scenarios) – using multiple technologies and approaches to achieve across the board emission cuts
+- Net zero approaches in line with Paris Agreement (IPCC scenarios) – using multiple technologies and approaches to achieve across-the-board emission cuts

-It is one of the more complex areas to predict with far-reaching impact on the economies, trade, supply-chains, investments etc.
+It is one of the more complex areas to predict with far-reaching impact on the economies, trade, supply chains, investments, etc.

-- Cyber-security, information and data security in weakening global security structures
+- Cyber-security, information, and data security in weakening global security structures

-- Pandemics – like COVID-19, resulting in significant slowdown in economic activity globally and supply chain disruptions.
+- Pandemics – like COVID-19, resulting in a significant slowdown in economic activity globally and supply chain disruptions.